Moving into a new home is both scary and exciting.

 Her heart beat in her ears as she slowly got out to put it back in the cupboard.
 As she reached out, the coats left arm reached out too.
 She stopped.
 It stopped.
 “I’m bloody dreaming” she said.
 A hysterical laugh burst out of her mouth.
 It seemed to animate the coat and the left arm reached out, black fingers closing around her throat.
 At first she just stood there, unable to comprehend what was happening.
 When she finally screamed, it came out as a croak.
 The fingers closed off her windpipe and held on.
 She felt sharp nails scratching at her legs and feet and the soft material closing around her body.
 She fainted from fear and lack of oxygen.

 The bathroom mirror must be lying.
 She had purple and red bruises around her throat.
 There were nasty scratches up and down her legs, some had bled and made a mess of her sheets.
-Swallowing, she realised her throat was raw and very painful.
+Swallowing, her throat was raw and very painful.
 She popped 3 painkillers on an empty stomach, anything to allow her to swallow without pain.
 The whole scenario was unbelievable.

 She eyed the coat from the safety of the bathroom door.
 It looked ordinary.
 No feet, no hands… “What the hell happened?” she whispered to herself immediately regretting having spoken.
 “Those damm painkillers better kick in soon” she cleared her throat trying to relieve the pain.
 Jo pulled on her clothes keeping an eye on the coat.